HerreraManuel/Group1/README.md

     Metrics is a package enclosed with a Characters class, CommentLine class, Lines class, Words class, SourceLine class and a MetricsException class.
 All methods are passed the file content as a String and the correct metric is returned to the method after calculation.

+    Back End to Front End
+    There is only one class that is responsible for transferring data from the back-end to the front-end and vice-versa.
+The two classes that help with the transfer are:

 &nbsp;
 ***